-- Inspiratory Reserve Volume (IRV) – The amount of air able to be inhaled after a passive inhalation (from the top of tidal volume).
+- Inspiratory Reserve Volume (IRV) – The amount of air able to be inhaled after a passive inhalation (from the top of the tidal volume).

-- Expiratory Reserve Volume (ERV) – The amount of air able to be exhaled after a passive exhalation (from the bottom of tidal volume to the top of residual volume).
+- Expiratory Reserve Volume (ERV) – The amount of air able to be exhaled after a passive exhalation (from the bottom of tidal volume to the top of the residual volume).

 - Functional Residual Capacity (FRC) – The amount of air left in the lungs after a passive exhale (ERV + RV = FRC).

 - Packing – A discredited technique whereby a freediver forces more air into their lungs than the lungs could normally take.